splunk/splunk-connect-for-syslog/docs/gettingstarted/byoe-rhel7.md

 * NOTE:  Do _not_ depend on the distribution-supplied version of syslog-ng, as it will likely be far too old.
 Read this [explanation](https://www.syslog-ng.com/community/b/blog/posts/installing-latest-syslog-ng-on-rhel-and-other-rpm-distributions)
-for the reason syslog-ng builds are so dated in most RHEL/Debian distributions.
+for the reason why syslog-ng builds are so dated in most RHEL/Debian distributions.

 # BYOE Installation Instructions